Credit Karma Editorial Guidelines

 Amy_KalinImage: Amy_Kalin

-Amy Kalin is a senior copy editor at Credit Karma with a special interest in helping people understand and take control of their financial behaviors.
+Amy Kalin is a senior editor at Credit Karma with a special interest in helping people understand and take control of their financial behaviors.
 A former journalist, Amy primarily reported on high-profile criminal and civil legal affairs in Los Angeles before transitioning to broadcast news as an investigative segment producer, line producer and script writer.
 Most recently before joining Credit Karma, Amy was a director of communications at a global law firm and content editor for a legal tech startup.
 Amy earned her bachelor’s degree in journalism from Cal Poly, San Luis Obispo.

 brad-hansonImage: brad-hanson

-Brad Hanson is a senior assigning editor at Credit Karma.
+Brad Hanson is a senior editor at Credit Karma.
 His 30 years of experience in print and digital media includes work for the Los Angeles Times-Washington Post News Service, Trucks.com and Polyvore.
 Before joining Credit Karma, Brad was copy chief/multiplatform editor for the Business section of the Los Angeles Times and a journalism instructor at the Annenberg School for Communication and Journalism at the University of Southern California.
 Brad earned his bachelor’s degree in communications at Cal State Fullerton and a master’s in management from the University of Redlands.

 Isabel-1Image: Isabel-1

-Isabel Morgan is an associate copy editor at Credit Karma with an extensive background in customer support, including time spent on the Credit Karma member support team.
+Isabel Morgan is an editor at Credit Karma with an extensive background in customer support, including time spent on the Credit Karma member support team.
 Her personal journey with credit, and her experiences communicating with Credit Karma users about their financial concerns, have inspired her interest in making financial education accessible and inclusive to all.
 Isabel understands that everyone’s financial journey is unique, and she is excited to bring that compassion and empathy to her role as a copy editor.
 Isabel earned her bachelor’s degrees in film studies and the practice of art from the University of California, Berkeley.

 img_6009Image: img_6009

-Claire Diver is a senior copy editor at Credit Karma.
+Claire Diver is a senior editor at Credit Karma.
 Previously, she managed web content at an e-commerce startup.
 Claire’s literary arts background and detail-oriented style inform her focus on providing clear and accurate information for readers.
 Claire earned her bachelor’s degrees in English and art history from the University of Iowa, where she served as an art editor on the undergraduate literary review.

 Screen-Shot-2022-04-22-at-8.37.41-AM-3Image: Screen-Shot-2022-04-22-at-8.37.41-AM-3

-David Heiling is an assigning editor at Credit Karma, specializing in auto insurance and auto loans.
+David Heiling is an senior editor at Credit Karma, specializing in auto insurance and auto loans.
 He strives to make financial fitness accessible and relatable to people in all stages of their financial journeys.
 A former journalist and content marketer, David primarily worked with startups before coming to Credit Karma, helping them with strategy and execution of content initiatives.
 Outside of work, he enjoys hiking, reading, learning and traveling.
 David received his bachelor’s degree in journalism from the University of Wisconsin, Eau Claire.

 ericfreemanImage: ericfreeman